PeterDrake/drakepedia/control_structures/if_else.md

         System.out.println("B");
     }
     ```
+1. :star::star: The first form at the top of this page is called a *one-armed* if statement.
+The second form is a *two-armed* if statement.
+How could you use if statements to make a three-way decision?
 ## Answers
 1. The second version only prints `B` if *both* `test1` and `test2` are true.
 1. The second version only prints `B` if `test1` is `false` *and* `test2` is `true`.